Download and Run the Connectivity Agent Installer

-You must download and run the connectivity agent installer to install the agent in your local environment.
+You must create an agent group and download and run the connectivity agent installer to install the agent in your local environment.

 Satisfy the following system requirements before installing the on-premises connectivity agent.

-The agent is certified on the following operating systems:
+Install the connectivity agent on one of the following certified operating systems:

 RedHat Enterprise Linux 6.6

 RedHat Enterprise Linux 7.x

 Provide a minimum of 8 GB memory with 4 GB of heap size dedicated for the agent JVM.
 If you want to include any other processes on that host besides the on-premises agent, it is strongly recommended that you increase physical memory to a value greater than 8 GB.